cs-fullstack-2020-spring/react-forms-cw-1-ChrisJHuntley/README.md

 # react-forms-1
+### Your file name should be the same as your class name, you didn't do that for `AppContainer`.
+You should be updating the state of each field value individually.
+Be sure to check out the solution.
+ALso you didn't give the react app a meaningful name.
+### Score : 2/5
 ### Exercise 1: Basic Form with a Stateful Component
 - Create a new react app called `feelings-app`
 - Create a `AppContainer` component to maintain shared stat